 • How long does the service last?

-Each case is assessed on a case by case basis.
+Each person is assessed based on their individual needs, recognising that these change over time.
 Some User Members may require long term provision.
-Others choose to use the service for ad-hoc care or respite care.
+Others choose to use our service for short term ad-hoc care or respite care.

 • What if I don’t like my care package or want to make changes?